metatroncyberwarfarelabs/metatron-x-community/README.md

 # Getting Started

-To start exploring the capabilities of Metatron Cyberwarfare Labs [follow these instructions to launch Metatron in a single-node VM](https://github.com/metatroncyberwarfare/metatron-framework/tree/main/metatron-framework/metatron-deployment/development/centos6) on your own hardware.
+To start exploring the capabilities of Apache Metron [follow these instructions to launch Metatron in a single-node VM](https://github.com/metatroncyberwarfare/metatron-framework/tree/main/metatron-framework/metatron-deployment/development/centos6) on your own hardware.

 # Building metatron